HIGHER EDUCATION

 Eligibility Criteria

-• Must be accepted for enrollment into a degree program at an accredited college or university
+• Must be accepted for enrollment into a degree program at an accredited college or university.

-Application Process
+Initial/New* Application Process

 • Two Letters of Recommendation